-As noted in the FY19 Remuneration Report, we have simplified the LTI plan while maintaining a focus on longer term, sustainable Return on Invested Capital (ROIC).
-We feel it is important to highlight that we measure ROIC on a post-tax basis, and the 12 per cent ROIC hurdle is materially above the Company's nominal post-tax Weighted Average Cost of Capital
+As noted in the FY19 Remuneration report, we have simplified the LTI plan while maintaining a focus on longer term, sustainable Return on Invested Capital (ROIC).
+We feel it is important to highlight that we measure ROIC on a post-tax basis, and the 12% ROIC hurdle is materially above the Company's nominal post-tax Weighted Average Cost of Capital (WACC).

-After a review of alternative structures, the Company implemented the changes it outlined in the FY19 Remuneration Report, with the adoption of a new scheme.
-The new scheme sees grants made to participants annually that will vest after four years, subject to the Company's average ROIC exceeding the 12 per cent hurdle through that period.
-At 12 per cent to 18 per cent the ROIC hurdle rates remain unchanged, recognising that rate reflects a long term requirement to achieve a sustainable return through commodity cycles.
+After a review of alternative structures, the Company implemented the changes it outlined in the FY19 Remuneration report, with the adoption of a new scheme.
+The new scheme sees grants made to participants annually that will vest after four years, subject to the Company's average ROIC exceeding the 12% hurdle through that period.
+At 12% to 18% the ROIC hurdle rates remain unchanged, recognising that rate reflects a long term requirement to achieve a sustainable return through commodity cycles.
 While the outstanding results achieved in FY20 are expected to underpin the average ROIC over the next few financial years, they represent an outcome of strategies implemented and executed over a number of years, and are an outcome of the innovative culture of this business.